-Autodidactism: A guide to becoming self-taught.
+Autodidactism: The ultimate guide to becoming a self learner

 Ask any successful person how they feel about education, and almost all of them will tell you that education was a big part of their success.
 But with the skyrocketing cost of college, advanced education is becoming out of reach for a growing number of people.
 So how do you maintain and expand on your education without sinking into a lifetime of student loan debt?
 Enter the world of a little known practice called autodidactism.